-Research in Design is connected with a number of regional, national and international publishers, artist-led projects and studios, Societies and media companies.
-Depending on the student's specific research project, the MRes could afford opportunities to work with these organisations and to acquire both subject-relevant work experience and experience in engaging our academic research and practice within the wider community.
-These organisations include: Walker Books, Lemniscaat Publishers (in Holland), Brontë Porcelain, and the Royal Photographic Society.
+Research in History is connected with a number of national and local historical or community associations and groups.
+Depending on the student's specific research project, the MRes could afford opportunities to work with those organisations and to acquire both subject-relevant work experience and experience in engaging our research with the wider community.
+Such organisations include the Commandery Museum in Worcester, The Infirmary (Worcester), national and regional BBC, the Worcestershire Archives and Archaeology Service, the Worcestershire Historical Society, and many local community groups and museums.